 rows for Store Region

-We can hide these two extra columns if we want; you know how to do that now.
-Just make sure to do it at the Dataset, and not the Workbook.
+You can hide these two columns; you know how to do that now.
+Just make sure to do it in the data model and not the workbook.

-Now what happens if we add ourself back into TeamEveryone
+What happens if we add ourself back into Team_Everyone

 ?

-User Attributes (UA) can be used to provide a customized experience for your Sigma Teams or Members.
-They do not depend on email or currentTeam membership to work and allow you to apply RLS to any column in a Dataset.
+User Attributes (UA) can be used to provide a customized experience for Sigma teams or members (users).
+UAs do not depend on email or team membership to work and allow you to apply RLS to any column in a data model.

-They are assigned using a function in a Dataset column to provide row-level security.
+You assign them using a function in a data model column to provide row-level security.

-Once you create a UA, you assign it to a Team(s) or individual users(s).
-You then use this functionality in a Dataset to enforce row-level security in a similar manner as we have done with CurrentUserEmail
+Once you create a UA, you assign it to a team or individual users.
+The UA is then applied to a data model to enforce row-level security in a similar manner as we have done with CurrentUserEmail

 and CurrentUserTeam